zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/service.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The name of this port within the service.
+    <dd>The name of this port within the service.
 This must be a DNS_LABEL.
 All ports within a ServiceSpec must have unique names.
 When considering the endpoints for a Service, this must match the 'name' field in the EndpointPort.
-Optional if only one ServicePort is defined on this service.{{% /md %}}</dd>
+Optional if only one ServicePort is defined on this service.</dd>

     <dt class="property-optional"
             title="Optional">